vladmunteanu/starlette-jsonapi/docs/source/openapi.rst

 OpenAPI schema generation, based on `apispec`_.
 Please check the `sample-plain`_ example for an actual implementation.

-.. note:: Please note this is an `experimental` integration and it's functionality can change without notice.
+.. note:: Please note this is an `experimental` integration and its functionality can change without notice.

 For the rest of this document, we will use the resources implemented in the Tutorial section.